AY2526S1-CS2103T-T15-2/tp/docs/UserGuide.md

 Displays all contracts in iCon.

 Format:
-1. `view_contract -a` for viewing all contracts
+1. `view_contract -a` for viewing all contracts.
-2. `view_contract c:CONTRACT_ID` for viewing a specific contract by CONTRACT_ID
+2. `view_contract c:CONTRACT_ID` for viewing a specific contract by CONTRACT_ID.

 Example:
 1. `view_contract -a`
 2. `view_contract c:C1234A`

 **Note:**
-* Viewing Contract(s) by id allows multiple case-sensitive, id substrings separated by the space character " "
+* Viewing Contract(s) by id allows multiple case-sensitive, id substrings separated by the space character " ".

 ### Sort contracts: `sort_contract`

 Sorts contracts in iCon by relevant flags.

 Format:
-1. `sort_contract -ea` sorts contract by expiry date ascending
+1. `sort_contract -ea` sorts contract by expiry date ascending.
-2. `sort_contract -i` sorts contract by order in which contract was inserted/added into iCon
+2. `sort_contract -i` sorts contract by order in which contract was inserted/added into iCon.

 * Expiry date ascending sorts contracts from the earliest expiry date to the latest.
-* Insertion order is the order in which contracts are added by the user
+* Insertion order is the order in which contracts are added by the user.

 ### Edit contract: `edit_contract`